 Skip to main content

-The Lottery Minister's Discretionary Fund provides one-off grants to not-for-profit organisations and individuals for projects that fall outside the scope of the Lottery Grants Board distribution committees.
+The Lottery Minister's Discretionary Fund provides one-off grants to not-for-profit organisations and for projects that fall outside the scope of the Lottery Grants Board distribution committees.

 The Lottery Grants Board provides funding for natural disaster emergencies recovery through the Lottery Minister’s Discretionary Fund.